MichaelOluwaseun246/MichaelOluwaseun246.github.io/README.md

 ---

-## 📊 Portfolio Projects
+### 📊 Portfolio Projects

-### Project I

 ### SQL Business Contact Data Cleaning Pipeline

-This project demonstrates a structured SQL data-cleaning pipeline for business contact data scraped from the web.
+This project demonstrates how SQL can be used to clean, standardise, and validate scraped business contact data before analysis.

 The workflow imports raw scraped data into a staging table, cleans and standardises fields using SQL transformations, and performs validation checks to ensure data quality before analysis.